Horse Problems DatabaseThe Belly – Horse Nutrition

 www.thunderbrook.co.uk

 The articles on these websites will give you a good basic understanding of horse nutrition.
+I do not necessarily agree with every single thing on these websites.

 What I’d like to mention is how little we actually know about horse nutrition.
 Nutrition is a young science.
 Human nutrition studies only began about 60 years ago.
 Horse nutrition ideas have been extrapolated from cow nutrition.
 And that’s cows being grain fed for slaughter.